syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfPopupLayout/Popup-Events.md

 }

 {% endhighlight %}
+{% endtabs %}

-## Footer Button Clicked Events
+## Footer button clicked events

-Following are the two events available in the Footer.
+Following two events are available in the footer:

 * AcceptButtonClicked
 * DeclineButtonClicked

 ### AcceptButtonClicked

-SfPopupLayout.PopupView.AcceptButtonClicked will be fired when the accept button in the footer of the popup is clicked.
-It provides support to cancel closing of the popup with `CancelEventArgs` that contains the following property.
+The SfPopupLayout.PopupView.AcceptButtonClicked will be fired when clicking the Accept button in the pop-up footer.
+It cancels pop-up closing with `CancelEventArgs` that contains the following property:

-* [Cancel](https://msdn.microsoft.com/query/dev14.query?appId=Dev14IDEF1&l=EN-US&k=k(System.ComponentModel.CancelEventArgs.Cancel)&rd=true) - Based on this value, you can cancel the popup closing.

-Refer to the following code example in which the pop-up closing will be canceled based on the `e.Cancel` value.
+* [Cancel](https://msdn.microsoft.com/query/dev14.query?appId=Dev14IDEF1&l=EN-US&k=k(System.ComponentModel.CancelEventArgs.Cancel)&rd=true): Pop-up closing is based on this value.

+{% tabs %}}
 {% highlight c# %}

 //MyViewController.cs